 Possession and Purchasing

-Qualified registered patients are allowed to purchase up to 2.5 ounces from a dispensary every 14 days.
+Qualified registered patients are allowed to purchase up to two and a half (2.5) ounces from a dispensary every fourteen (14) days.
 Possession limits reflect the same amount.
+Recreational possession and purchasing are illegal.
+Where to Buy

 Arkansas recognizes these conditions as qualifying for medical marijuana: